danielzmod/op-tools_ubuntu_16.04/README.md

 ```bash
 ./1_install_op-tools_ubuntu16.04.sh
 ```
+After running this **follow the instructions** on screen you need to do some manual steps aswell.

 When rebooting or starting a new terminal dont forget to activate the virtual environment by doing
 ```bash